Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

 Don't walk around your work area while holding a grinder which is powered up.
 This applies to all power tools

-Grind off sharp edges on the work piece and waste (if it is being reused)
+Grind off sharp edges on the workpiece and waste

 I have had minor accidents while moving a grinder while holding it with one hand and not keeping track of where my other hand was.
 Luckily these were just minor scuffs.
 This is why it is important to wear gloves.